JohnScience/patterns/src/idioms/module-companion.md

 ### Rustdoc documentation could be improved

 The documentation for the *module-companion* is not directly associated with the *accompanied function* in the generated documentation.
 This can make it harder for developers to understand the relationship between the two.
-However, fixing rustdoc to support this does not seem to be a difficult task.
+However, fixing rustdoc to support "Same-name items" does not seem to be a difficult task.

+### Arcane definition site

+Considerable amount of people who were asked about this idiom mentioned that the definition site of the *module-companion* looks "odd" or "arcane".

+The oddness of the definition site is counterbalanced by the readability of the call site.

+### Limited good use cases even when "possible"

+* In many - but not all - cases, you can...

+    1. pick a reasonable name for the arguments that would not be function-centric,
+    2. "invert" the association relationship and thus use a struct with associated items.

+* If the "inversion" of the assocation relationship is impossible but the associated items can be given a reasonable name, you can consider use a module-per-function approach.

+One can argue that this pattern is undesirable because there are often better alternatives.

+However, it is not always the case, and the pattern can be useful for example when

+* The associated items are strictly function-centric and do not make sense on their own,
+* The function is complex and the benefits from the pattern outweigh the drawbacks.

+*Note: little awareness about the idiom is not considered a drawback in this entry but may considered such by a considerable amount of developers.
+At the time of writing the article, this idiom is far from being widely known.*

 ## Footnotes